leesoh/ansible-role-odin/README.md

 ODIN
 =========

-Ansible role to install ODIN on all distros.
+Ansible Galaxy role to install ODIN on all distros.

 Requirements
 ------------